hotta/ansible-alma9/roles/389ds/README.md

 (snip)
 ```

-You can overwrite these values by creating group_vars/389ds.yml and putting entries you want to change in it.
-You must rewrite DS389_REPL_IP1 / DS389_REPL_IP2 to at least match the IP addresses listed in hosts.389ds.
+You can overwrite these values by creating group_vars/ds389.yml and putting entries you want to change in it.
+You may have to rewrite DS389_REPL_HOST{1,2}to at least match the hosts listed in hosts.ds389.

 ## Run the playbook

 ```
-$ ansible-playbook jobs/389ds.yml -i hosts.389ds
+$ ansible-playbook jobs/389ds.yml -i hosts.ds389
 ```

 ## After deploying jobs/389ds.yml